Everything You Need!

-Develop multilingual applications, which can change text, graphics, fonts and even layout for each language.
-Thanks to UNICODE support, GUI applications can combine Greek, Cyrillic, Japanese, Far East and other notations within a single text.
+Develop multilingual applications, which can adapt text, graphics, fonts, and even layout for each language.
+Thanks to UNICODE support, GUI applications can combine Greek, Cyrillic, Japanese, Chinese, and other notations within a single text.
 Whenever the current user language is switched, all dependencies are evaluated and displayed automatically.

-Do user testing with executable PC applications in case the hardware isn't ready yet.
-By default you can create PC-Executable file, which can be run and tested on every PC.
+Perform user testing with executable PC applications - in case the hardware is not ready yet.
+By default, you can create PC-executable files, which can then be run and tested on every PC.

-With our Android and iOS Platform Package you can deploy your Embedded Wizard generated GUI on mobile devices as a pure native application.
-This gives you the advantage of using the available hardware capabilities in a best way.
+With our Android and iOS Platform Package you can deploy your Embedded Wizard-generated GUI on mobile devices as a pure native application.
+This gives you the advantage of optimal use of the available hardware capabilities.

 Sorry, item "sidearea" does not exist.